Non-FMLA Medical Leave of Absence

-- Following the exhaustion of the 90 days of Medical Leave, failure to return to work without communication from the Faculty or Professional Staff Member to their immediate supervisor may be considered voluntary termination of employment.
+- Following the exhaustion 12 weeks of Non-FMLA Medical Leave, failure to return to work without communication from the Faculty or Professional Staff Member to their immediate supervisor may be considered voluntary termination of employment.

-- Faculty or Professional Staff Members returning from the Medical Leave may be required to provide Human Resources with a letter of clearance from their treating physician certifying their fitness to return to work, and are required to notify their immediate supervisor of their anticipated return date.
+- Faculty or Professional Staff Members returning from the Medical Leave will be required to provide the Designated Third-Party Administrator medical clearance from their treating physician certifying their fitness to return to work, and are required to notify their immediate supervisor of their anticipated return date.
 Faculty or Professional Staff Members who are unable to return to work at the end of the leave should notify Human Resources and their immediate supervisor as soon as possible.

-- In addition, except as provided in this policy, a Faculty or Professional Staff Member's use of Medical Leave will not result in the loss of any employment benefit that the Faculty or Professional Staff Member earned before using the Medical leave.
-Use of the Medical Leave will not be counted against the Professional Staff Member as an "occurrence" under Drexel's Attendance Policy.
+- Use of the Medical Leave will not be counted against the Professional Staff Member as an "occurrence" under Drexel's Attendance Policy.